ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/Scintillator-User-Guide.md

 <img src="/images/schelp/spot.png" />

 What's going on here?
-At every pixel, Classes/NormPos is producing a <em>2-dimensional</em> constant signal that varies from -1 to +1 in the y (or vertical) dimension, and from around -1.33 to +1.33 in the x (or horizontal) dimension.
-The Classes/NormPos documentation has details about how the coordinate system is set up.
-That 2D signal is then being converted by the Classes/Length VGen into a single, mono signal, which varies from 0 or black at the origin in the center of the screen, to 1 (or greater than 1) at the edges of the screen.
+At every pixel, <a href="{{< ref "/docs/VGens/Intrinsics/VNormPos" >}}">VNormPos</a> is producing a <em>2-dimensional</em> constant signal that varies from -1 to +1 in the y (or vertical) dimension, and from around -1.33 to +1.33 in the x (or horizontal) dimension.
+The <a href="{{< ref "/docs/VGens/Intrinsics/VNormPos" >}}">VNormPos</a> documentation has details about how the coordinate system is set up.
+That 2D signal is then being converted by the <a href="{{< ref "/docs/VGens/Mathematics/Vector Math/VLength" >}}">VLength</a> VGen into a single, mono signal, which varies from 0 or black at the origin in the center of the screen, to 1 (or greater than 1) at the edges of the screen.
 The video hardware is clamping the signal at 1, which is why outside of the top and bottom of the image the gradient stops at the edge of the unit circle.